franciscoxavier04/pm-BIM/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ## Display work package hierarchies

 After adding the parent and child work packages they are listed in the *Relations* tab.
+Related work packages are grouped by the type of relation into respective sections.
 Note that only the children are shown in the relations tab and the parent isn't.

 ![Work package relations displayed in the relations tab in OpenProject](openproject_user_guide_relations_tab.png)